adibfarrasy/notes/past me's questions/agriaku.md

 ### accessor/AgriakuDatasource
 EMPTY ANNOTATION CLASS AgriakuDatasource
     - what is annotation class?
+KOTLIN SPECIFIC CLASS INTEROPERABLE WITH JAVA ANNOTATION CLASS
     - what is @BindingAnnotation and how to use it?
+AN ANNOTATION CLASS TO BIND A CLASS WITH ITS ANNOTATION
     - what does 'datasource' refer to here?
+SEEMS TO BE THE DATABASE SOURCE

 ### accessor/AgriakuFirestore
 EMPTY ANNOTATION CLASS AgriakuFirestore

 ### accessor/DSLModule
 CONFIG FOR DATABASE
     - what is HikariConfig and when to use it?
+A JAVA CONFIG CLASS USED TO INITIALIZE A DATA SOURCE (DATABASE)
     - what is HikariDataSource and how to use it?
+AN INSTANCE OF DATA SOURCE CONNECTION WITH THE CONFIGURATION
     - what is bind(DSLContext::class.java).annotatedWith(AgriakuDatasource::class.java).toInstance(dslContext) and what is it for?
+SEEMS LIKE TO EXPORT THE dslContext SO THAT IT CAN BE USED OUTSIDE THE FILE, JUST CALL THE INSTANCE NAME WITH THE ANNOTATION

 ### accessor/FirestoreModule
 CONFIG FOR FIRESTORE